robert896r1/qwen-realworld-accuracy-evals/README.md

 # Qwen Real-World Accuracy Evals

 These tests came out of a working Codex + local Qwen setup, not a leaderboard exercise.
+The goal isn't token per second or speed records.
+It's accuracy as the main goal.

 In that workflow, Qwen has a narrow job: challenge Codex, catch over-building, review UI drafts, and stay useful when the prompt includes a lot of repo or session context.
-The question was practical: **which local `llama.cpp` profile is worth keeping on the desk?**
+The question was practical: **which local `llama.cpp` profile is worth keeping?**

 ## Read this first